pepcape/NPGR003-23/07-Terrain/README.md

 you can use any algorithm which is capable of creating terrains gradually, by increasing the subdivision (recursion) depth.

+# Commands
+Use keyboard commands to change the terrain triangle mesh.
+You should implement at least these commands:
+* **Subdivide** the mesh - create more detailed mesh.
+You should keep the shared vertices and insert new ones according to the defined Hausdorff coefficient (relative amplitude of the random displacement of the middle points).
+* **Updivide** the mesh - return back to the coarser mesh, so number of vertices and triangles will disappear.
+Executing the Updivide+Subdivide command pair will cause the original terrain to change slightly.
+* Change the **Hausdorff coefficient** - random subdivision of an edge should use the random value based on original edge size and this coefficient.
+* You should compute **normal vectors** (at the vertices) automatically, use the `I` key to toggle the shading mode to see results.

 ## Rendering
 Use one large vertex buffer (`VB`) for storing all vertices of the mesh.
 Index buffer[s] (`IB`) should be used to define triangles of the mesh (three indices per triangle).